 This is a bit far afield, but for problems where you want an easy way to get CPU performance counters, likwid is nice.
 It has a much nicer interface than

 perf stat, lets you easily only get stats for selected functions, etc.

-Thanks to Nathan Kurz, Xi Yang, Leah Hanson, John Gossman, and Hari Angepat for comments/corrections/discussion.
+Thanks to Nathan Kurz, Xi Yang, Leah Hanson, John Gossman, Dick Sites, Hari Angepat, and Dan Puttick for comments/corrections/discussion.